This Greek orzo salad is delicious and super easy to prepare. Orzo makes a wonderful side dish but also serves as a tasty lunch.

 Gather your ingredients.
 There is nothing worse than realizing you're missing something at the last minute.
 Been there, done that!

 I think English cucumbers are so much better in this salad.
 Though they are a little more expensive, they do go on sale.
-English cucumbers are crisper and give this salad a nice crunch.
+English cucumbers are more crisp and give this salad a nice crunch.

 How To Make Greek Orzo Salad